robmarkcole/HASS-Machinebox-Facebox/README.md

 - **port**: the port of your facebox instance.
 - **source**: Must be a camera.

-The component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image, and the number of matched faces are in the `matched_faces` attribute.
-The name and confidence of matched faces are available in the `faces` attribute, and an `image_processing.detect_face` event is fired for every matched face.
+The component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image.
+The name and confidence of matched faces are in the `matched_faces` attribute, whilst the `faces` attribute additionally lists the matching `image_id` and `bounding_box` of matched faces.
+The number of matched faces is listed in the `total_matched_faces` attribute.
+An `image_processing.detect_face` event is fired for every matched face.

 ## Automations
 Use the events fired to trigger automations.
 The following example automation fires a notification with a local_file camera image when Ringo Star is recognised: